-Assurance Gaps - Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance where are we not getting effective How identified gaps are being managed Assurance rating Failure to manage demand safely Failure to provide safe care Failure to provide timely care Failure to use medical devices and equipment safely Failure to use medicines safely Failure to control the spread of 5016 Maternity & Neonatal Oversight Group (MNOG) in place to have oversight of the quality of maternity & neonatal services and to provide assurance that these services are safe and in line with the National Safety Ambition / Transformation programme.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Failure to manage demand safely Failure to provide safe care Failure to provide timely care Failure to use medical devices and equipment safely Failure to use medicines safely Failure to control the spread of infections 5016 4624 4877 Maternity & Neonatal Oversight Group (MNOG) in place to have oversight of the quality of maternity & neonatal services and to provide assurance that these services are safe and in line with the National Safety Ambition / Transformation programme.
 Thematic review of SIs and complaints undertaken - recommendations being progressed as part of the Maternity & Neonatal Improvement Plan.
 External independent input in to SI process.
 MNOG will retain oversight of the implementation of the relevant IIP programme of work.
 (MNOG) Ongoing difficulties with the Maternity Medway system which has the potential to impact on compliance with the CNST Year 4 Safety Actions.
 Improvements to the environment to be completed as part of planned ward refurbishment.
 Team to continue to liaise with E&F to resolve and immediate issues as they arise ensuring escalation where delays are encountered.
 Issues with the Medway system being progressed at local and system level.
-Not applicable.
-Deliver high quality care which is safe, responsive and able to meet the needs of the population Director of Nursing/Medical Director infections Failure to safeguard vulnerable adults and children Failure to manage blood and blood products safely Failure to manage radiation safely Failure to deliver planned improvements to quality and safety of care Failure to provide a safe hospital environment Failure to maintain the integrity and availability of patient information Failure to prevent Nosocomial spread of Covid-19 4879 4789 4932 5103 5101 4740 4947 5100 5175 CQC Safe Appropriate policies and procedures in place to recognise and treat the deteriorating patient, reported to deteriorating patient group and upwardly to PSG and QGC.
-Deteriorating Patient Group set up as a sub group of the Patient Safety Group to identify actions taken to improve; has its own sub-groups covering AKI; sepsis (Ensuring early detection and treatment of deteriorating patients) (PSG) This will be considered as part of the review of DPG.
-Observation policy ready to go to next NMAAF Fluid management policy approved by DPG/PSG and awaiting approval at NMAAF Deteriorating Patient Group set up as a sub group of the Patient Safety Group to identify actions taken to improve; has its own sub-groups covering AKI; sepsis; CCOT triage, NEWS, MEWS and PEWS Sepsis Six compliance data Audit of compliance for all cardiac arrests The chair of DPG is undertaking a relaunch of the Fluid Management group with revised attendance and reporting into DPG Quality Governance Committee Green
+Neonatal Assurance Report.
+Maternity & Neonatal Improvement Plan.
+Executive & NED Safety Champions in place and work closely None Identified Not applicable.
+Deliver high quality care which is safe, responsive and able to meet the needs of the population Director of Nursing/Medical Director Failure to safeguard vulnerable adults and children Failure to manage blood and blood products safely Failure to manage radiation safely Failure to deliver planned improvements to quality and safety of care Failure to provide a safe hospital environment Failure to maintain the integrity and availability of patient information Failure to prevent Nosocomial spread of Covid-19 47/9 47/89 4932 5103 5101 47/40 4947 5100 5175 CQC Safe Appropriate policies and procedures in place to recognise and treat the deteriorating patient, reported to deteriorating patient group and upwardly to PSG and QGC.
+Deteriorating Patient Group set up as a sub group of the Patient Safety Group to identify actions taken to improve; has its own sub-groups covering AKI; sepsis (Ensuring early detection and treatment of deteriorating patients) (PSG) maturity of the group.
+New Chair identified and full review of membership and remit required.
+Maturity of some of the sub- groups of DPG not yet realised.
+This will be considered as part of the review of DPG. to next NMAAF Fluid management policy approved by DPG/PSG and awaiting approval at NMAAF Deteriorating Patient Group set triage, NEWS, MEWS and PEWS Sepsis Six compliance data Audit of compliance for all cardiac arrests meeting and therefore concerns through PSG have been raised.
+The chair of DPG is undertaking a relaunch of the Fluid Management group with revised attendance and reporting into DPG Quality Governance Committee Gree